theREALdebater/eclat/doc/pxcr/pxc.md

 ## Tag Decorations {#tag}

 A [definition](#def) or an [expression](#expr) can be _decorated_ with one or more _tags_.
-The tag or tags are placed immediately before the defintiion or expression.
+The tag or tags are placed immediately before the definition or expression.
 If there are two or more, the order in which they are written is unimportant.

 .....